watson-developer-cloud/node-red-node-watson/README.md

 - In the 0.8.x releases the nodes are migrated to a node-red 1.0.x input event callback function signature. and migrated off watson-developer-cloud to ibm-watson as a npm dependancy.
-Migrated nodes will not run on pre 1.0.0 versions of node-red.
+Migrated nodes will not be compatible with pre 1.0.0 versions of node-red.
 During the migration there will be a dependancy on both modules.
 - Bump dependancy on node to >=10.0.0
 - Bump dependancy on cfenv, request